Stellar collisions in globular clusters: Constraints on the initial mass function of the first generation of stars: Results

 It is evident that variations in $(N({\rm G1})/N({\rm tot}))$ (equivalently in $g_{1}$ for the models) would be more significant if the primordial fractions of $G1$ stars were different, as a consequence of variations in the physical conditions of the star formation process.
-Dib (2014) and Dib et al. (2017) showed that the characteristic mass (i.e., the peak of the IMF when fitted with a tapered power- law function) varies in the range of $\approx 0.1$ to $\approx 0.8$ M$_{\odot}$ when measured for young clusters in the Milky Way.
-It is not clear whether the same level of variations is present in the IMF of GCs at the time they formed.
-Since we are using a broken power law function with no well defined peak, we vary the intermediate slope of the IMF in the mass range (0.08-0.5) M$_{\odot}$ (i.e., $\alpha_{1}$).
-Figure \ref{fig3} displays a numbers of IMF realizations for various values of $\alpha_{1}$ and where $\alpha_{0}$ and $\alpha_{2}$ are assigned the Galactic field values of $-0.3$ and $-2.3$, respectively.
+Dib (2014) and Dib et al. (2017) show that the characteristic mass (i.e., the peak in the IMF when fitted with a tapered power-law function) varies in the range $\approx 0.1$ to $\approx 0.8$ M$_{\odot}$ when measured for young clusters in the Milky Way.
+It is not clear whether the same level of variation is present in the IMF of GCs at the time they formed.
+Since we are using a broken power-law function with no well-defined peak, we varied the intermediate slope of the IMF in the mass range (0.08-0.5) M$_{\odot}$ (i.e., $\alpha_{1}$).
+Figure \ref{fig3} displays a number of IMF realizations for various values of $\alpha_{1}$ and where $\alpha_{0}$ and $\alpha_{2}$ are assigned the Galactic field values of $-0.3$ and $-2.3$, respectively.
 The derived $g_{1}-\alpha_{pc}$ relations for these different cases and for various values of $f_{ext}$ are displayed in Fig.~\ref{fig4}.
-As already shown in Kravtsov et al. (2022), varying the value of $f_{ext}$ for a fixed set of the IMF parameters reproduces the anti-correlation between $(N({\rm G1})/N({\rm tot}))-\alpha_{pd}$.
+As already shown in Kravtsov et al. (2022), varying the value of $f_{ext}$ for a fixed set of the IMF parameters reproduces the anticorrelation between $(N({\rm G1})/N({\rm tot}))-\alpha_{pd}$.
 However, in order to reproduce the observed level of scatter in the observations, it is necessary to allow, for a fixed value of $f_{ext}$, the existence of variations in the values of $\alpha_{1}$.
-This level of variations in $\alpha_{1}$ translates into a mean mass that varies between $0.2$ and $0.55$ M$_{\odot}$.
-This level of variations is consistent with what is observed for young stellar clusters in the Milky Way (Dib 2014; Dib et al. 2017).
-Keeping in mind that the true values of $(N({\rm G1})/N({\rm tot})$ could be systematically higher than the observed ones, the simple models presented here reproduce the observations remarkably well.
+This level of variation in $\alpha_{1}$ translates into a mean mass that varies between $0.2$ and $0.55$ M$_{\odot}$.
+This level of variation is consistent with what is observed for young stellar clusters in the Milky Way (Dib 2014; Dib et al. 2017).
+The simple models presented here reproduce the observations remarkably well.
+As discussed in Sect. \ref{dat}, the ratios of $(N({\rm G1})/N({\rm tot}))$ measured by Milone et al. (2017) are likely to systematically underestimate their true values.
+If that is indeed the case, it would bring our models into an even better agreement with the observations.
 It is also worth pointing out that variations in $\alpha_{1}$ and $\alpha_{2}$ can occur simultaneously.
 Furthermore, we have restricted the distinct power laws to mass ranges similar to those inferred for the Galactic field.
-There is however no indication that these limits hold for individual clusters and that they may well vary from cluster to cluster as is observed in young clusters in the Milky Way (Dib 2014).
+There is, however, no indication that these limits hold for individual clusters; they may well vary from cluster to cluster, as is observed in young clusters in the Milky Way (Dib 2014).